simaoneves/dotfiles/README.md

 Other steps:
 ============
-- Install Vimium options manually
+- Install Vimium options manually in browser